Bi-intermediate logics of trees and co-trees: Preliminaries

 \item $(\prod_{i=1}^n \A_i)_*\cong \biguplus _{i=1}^n {\A_i}_*$ and $(\biguplus_{i=1}^n \X_i)^* \cong \prod_{i=1}^n \X_{i}^*$. \eroman \end{Proposition}

 Let $\X$ be a bi-Esakia space.
-A map $V\colon Prop \to CpUp(\X)$ is called a \textit{valuation} on $\X$, and the pair $\M\coloneqq (\X,V)$ a \textit{bi-Esakia model} (on $\X$).
-Moreover, we define the \textit{validity} of a formula $\phi$ in $\X$ by $\X \models \phi$ iff $\X^* \models \phi$.
-In other words, $V(\phi)=X$, for all valuations $V$ on $\X$.
-Otherwise, write $\X \not \models \phi$.
-Since the validity of a formula is preserved under taking homomorphic images, subalgebras, and direct products of bi-Heyting algebras, it follows from the previous proposition that the validity of a formula is preserved under taking bi-generated subframes, bi-Esakia morphic images, and finite disjoint unions of bi-Esakia spaces.
+A valuation $V$ on $ClopUp(\X)$ is also called a \textit{valuation} on $\X$, and the pair $\M\coloneqq (\X,V)$ a \textit{bi-Esakia model} (on $\X$).
+If $x\in X$ and $\phi$ is a formula, we say that $\phi$ \textit{is} (or \textit{holds}) \textit{true} in $x$ when $x \in V(\phi)$, and write $\M,x \models \phi$.
+Moreover, we say that $\X$ \textit{validates} $\phi$, or that $\phi$ is \textit{valid} in $\X$, when $V'(\phi)=X$, for all valuations $V'$ on $\X$ (in other words, when $\X^* \models \phi$).
+Otherwise, write $\X \not \models \phi$ and say that $\X$ \textit{refutes} $\phi$.
+Since the validity of a formula is preserved under taking homomorphic images, subalgebras, and direct products of bi-Heyting algebras, it follows from the previous proposition that the validity of a formula is preserved under taking bi-generated subframes, bi-Esakia images, and finite disjoint unions of bi-Esakia spaces.

-Finally, we review the Coloring Theorem, a result that provides a characterization of the finitely generated bi-Heyting algebras using properties of their bi-Esakia duals.
-To this end, we need to define the notions of bi-bisimulation equivalences and colorings on bi-Esakia spaces.
+Finally, we present the Coloring Theorem, a result that provides a characterization of the finitely generated bi-Heyting algebras using properties of their bi-Esakia duals.
+To this end, we first need to recall the notions of bi-E-partitions and colorings on bi-Esakia spaces.